pierre-24/stdlite/docs/theory.md

 ### Residues

 Residue of the response functions provide information on the (excited states of the) unperturbed system.

-For example, the linear response function might be extended in the following spectral representation:
+Assuming an exact wavefunction, the linear response function might be extended in:

 $$\braket{\braket{\hat A; \hat B}}_{\omega_B} = \sum_{\ket{m}} \frac{\braket{0|\hat A|m}\braket{m|\hat B|0}}{\omega_B-\omega_m} - \frac{\braket{0|\hat B|m}\braket{m|\hat A|0}}{\omega_B+\omega_m},$$